The Weak and the Wicked

 The Weak and the Wicked (U.S. title: Young and Willing) is a 1954 British drama film directed by J. Lee Thompson and starring Glynis Johns and Diana Dors.
 It was written by Anne Burnaby, Thompson and Joan Henry, based on the 1952 autobiographical novel Who Lie in Gaol by Henry.

-The film explores the life of inmates behind bars where innocence is lost in the world of vice.

 Plot

 Jean Raymond, a young woman from a wealthy family, becomes addicted to gambling despite objections from her boyfriend Michael Hale, a medical student.
 After Michael qualifies as a doctor, he gives Jean an ultimatum to stop gambling or lose him.
 Jean continues gambling, and Michael ends their relationship.

 Jean accumulates debts at an illegal gambling club operated by Seymour.
 When she refuses to leave her father's cigarette case as collateral, Seymour threatens "alternative collection methods".
 Without income or employment, Jean accepts work at a Knightsbridge dress shop offered by her friend Pam.

 Pam secretly works for Seymour.
 During dinner, Pam steals Jean's cigarette case while Jean takes a phone call.
 Pam pawns the case and plants the pawn ticket in Jean's flat.
 When Jean files an insurance claim for the "lost" case, she is arrested and convicted of fraud, receiving a twelve-month prison sentence.

 At Blackdown Prison, Jean meets various inmates: Betty Brown, imprisoned for protecting her boyfriend Norman from criminal charges; Nellie Baden, a repeat shoplifter from a criminal family; Babs Peters, whose child died due to neglect; and Pat Anderson, who is pregnant.

 Michael visits Jean in prison but accepts a three-year medical position in Northern Rhodesia.
 Jean encourages his departure, believing her criminal record makes her unsuitable as a partner.
 Michael leaves for Africa, and Jean serves her remaining sentence.

 Jean transfers to "the Grange," an experimental open prison without bars or locks, designed to promote rehabilitation through trust.
 She reunites with Betty Brown, who is distraught over Norman's abandonment.
 During a supervised outing, Betty attempts to escape to find Norman but returns voluntarily.
 Both women receive disciplinary action for the incident, which marks the first escape attempt in the prison's history.

-Following Jean's release, Michael returns from Africa after resigning his position, and the couple reunites.
+Following Jean's release, Michael returns from Africa after resigning his position, and the couple reunite.